namittiman/InfraRed/SERVICE.md

 #### Use Case : Save Templates
 **Endpoint :** POST /users/:UserId/templates/:TemplateId

-**Description :** The end user of the bot can save existing reservations as a template and use them to relaunch them.
-The user may do this via the following conversation:
+**Description :** The end user of the bot can save existing reservations as a template and use them in the future to relaunch them.The user may do this via the following conversation:

 save reservation <reservation_id> as template sandbox_vm
 save reservation <reservation_id> as template sandbox_cluster

-**Action :** The specified earlier reservation request is saved as a template in a MongoDB collection called templates.
+**Action :** The specifiedreservation request is saved as a template in a MongoDB collection called templates.

 #### Use Case : Create Reservation Using templates
 **Endpoint :** POST /users/:UserId/templates/:TemplateId/reservations